kec-it-club/minor-projects/README.md

 ## Contribution
 Fork and add your project.
-Please maintain the list in alphabetical order.
+Please maintain the list in **alphabetical order**.